ankrutik/notes/Pour Over Dial In.md

 	- Known standard starting points by processing
 - [[Brewing by Coffee Processing|Impact of Coffee Processing on Brewing]]
 - Water
-	- $ Use Aquafina or Bisleri
+	- $ Use Aquafina
+		- Aquafina is currently better than Bisleri
 	- Mineral Composition
 		- With dialling in [[standout_sookoo]], I might have to conceded that packaged drinking water/mineral water is better
 		- When travelling, use packaged drinking water